rmproton/aurelius/readme.md

 - **Contribute to Discussions**: Join ongoing discussions about the project's direction and future features.

 Your contributions, whether big or small, are valuable to the growth and success of Aurelius.
 Let's work together to create a powerful tool for recovery support!

+## Technical Debt

+As Aurelius started with fewer features and gradually expanded, it has accumulated some technical debt.
+One significant area of technical debt is the lack of a router view in the application architecture.

+Initially, the app was designed with a simpler structure, using conditional rendering to switch between different components (StartingComponent, SelectionComponent, PopupComponent, etc.).
+While this approach worked for the initial scope of the project, it has led to a less scalable and maintainable codebase as more features were added.

+Implementing a router view would provide several benefits:
+1. Improved navigation and state management
+2. Better URL-based navigation, allowing for bookmarking and sharing specific views
+3. Cleaner separation of concerns between components
+4. Easier addition of new features and views in the future
+5. More standardized Vue.js application structure

+Refactoring the application to use a router view is a priority for future development.
+This will involve restructuring the application's component hierarchy, implementing vue-router, and updating the navigation logic throughout the app.
+While this refactoring process will require significant effort, it will greatly improve the app's maintainability and scalability in the long run.